OfficeDev/office-ui-fabric-js/src/documentation/pages/Breadcrumb/Breadcrumb.md

 `.is-open` | `.ms-Breadcrumb-overflowMenu` | Displays the overflow menu.

 ## Using this component
-1. Confirm that you have references to Fabric's CSS and JavaScript on your page, as well as jQuery:
+1. Confirm that you have references to Fabric's CSS and JavaScript on your page:
     ```
     <head>
         <link rel="stylesheet" href="fabric.min.css">
         <link rel="stylesheet" href="fabric.components.min.css">
-        <script src="jquery-2.2.1.min.js"></script>
-        <script src="jquery.fabric.min.js"></script>
+        <script src="fabric.min.js"></script>
     </head>
     ```
 2. Copy the HTML from the sample above into your page.
 For example: